jancarvalho/APIPyTest/README.md

-        test-api.yaml   # Actions from GitHub to CI Pipelines requirements.txt        # Providing all the the configuration for pytest and python instalation pytest.ini              # Configuration for initializing all the process README.md               # All instructions about the project and execution
+        test-api.yaml   # Actions from GitHub to CI Pipelines requirements.txt        # Providing all the the configuration for pytest and python instalation pytest.ini              # Configuration for initializing all the process README.md               # All instructions about the project and executio

-# Tests implemented
-- List all Books existing;
-- Create new book;
-- Update existing book;
-- Update non existing book;
-- Delete existing book;
-- Delete non existing book;
-- Create book non formated;